IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 - Focus on continuous improvement, technical excellence.
 - Truly collaborate with all the business people involved.

+Successful use of Scrum depends on people becoming more proficient in living five values: Commitment, Focus, Openness, Respect, and Courage.

 #### The Misuse of Commitment

 > Commitment might be the most abused term in Scrum.
 It's related to the famous saying "we ask them for estimates and then treat them as deadlines".
 In organisations starting with Scrum, some old school (project) managers fear the seeming lack of grip that comes along with it.
 But luckily the Scrum Guide offered them 'commitment'.
 Development teams should commit themselves upfront to sprint results.
 No matter how complex (and by this unpredictable) the software, a hard commitment by the development team is a precondition.
 Should any unforeseen problems arise, then that's the problem of the development team, they gave their commitment, so they should fix it, just order some pizza and carry on!
 >
 >To me, commitment in this context smells.
 Therefore I prefer using the term 'forecast'.
 When planning a sprint, the team gives a forecast of the amount of functionality they think they can deliver, given the available knowledge.
 But taking into account the complexity of software development, giving 100% guarantees and impossible and meaningless.
 I rather trust teams they will do everything that's possible to deliver a valuable, high-quality product.